jegfish/ram-dev-env/README.md

 ## VirtualBox stuck at boot, never finishes booting

-Try turning 3D acceleration off, then booting, then turn 3D acceleration on again later.

-To turn 3D acceleration off:
+Try increasing the amount of video memory given to the VM.

 1. In the main VirtualBox GUI window select your R@M VM, then click "Settings".
-2. In the "Display" settings section, "Screen" sub-section, disable the checkbox "Enable 3D Acceleration".
+2. In the "Display" settings section, "Screen" sub-section, increase the amount of video memory.

 ## VirtualBox I/O Cache error